-Learn more about Dr. Marion Usher, our Interfaith Couples Workshop facilitator, at her blog, www.JewishInterfaithCouples.com
+Learn more about Dr. Marion Usher, our Interfaith Couples Workshop facilitator, on the website and blog, www.JewishInterfaithCouples.com

 Natan Guttman's article "Interfaith 101: No Line in the Sand," in the Jewish Daily Forward discusses Marion Usher's workshop model and reviews her film "Love and Religion: the Challenge of Interfaith Relationships"

 Celebrate the 20th Anniversary of Love and Religion on December 8th!
 RSVP here.